EU Packaging Rules in 2026: A Practical Guide for Cosmetic Packaging Importers

 Extended Producer Responsibility (EPR)

-Cosmetic packaging importers are treated as “producers” if they are the first to place that packaging on an EU market, even when they import empty packaging that will later be filled and branded.
+Cosmetic packaging importers are treated as “producers” if they are the first to place that packaging on an EU market.
+This includes importing empty packaging that will later be filled and branded.
 They must:

-• Register with packaging EPR schemes in each EU country where they place cosmetic packaging on the market and keep producer numbers up to date.
+Register with packaging EPR schemes in each EU country where they place cosmetic packaging on the market.
+It's essential to keep producer numbers up to date.

-• Report material and weight data by packaging type (e.g. PET bottle, PP cap, cardboard carton) and pay eco‑modulated fees that depend on recyclability and recycled content.
+Report material and weight data by packaging type (e.g., PET bottle, PP cap, cardboard carton) and pay eco-modulated fees.
+These fees depend on recyclability and recycled content.

-• Maintain documentation to prove compliance, including material specs, PCR content calculations, and declarations of conformity.
+Maintain documentation to prove compliance.
+This includes material specs, PCR content calculations, and declarations of conformity.

 Recyclability and Recycled Content

-From 2030, cosmetic packaging must be recyclable according to harmonised design‑for‑recycling criteria and achieve at least a grade C recyclability rating, with only grades A and B allowed from 2038.
-For plastics used in cosmetic packaging (a “contact‑sensitive” category), PPWR sets minimum post‑consumer recycled (PCR) content thresholds by 2030, for example:
+From 2030, cosmetic packaging must be recyclable according to harmonised design-for-recycling criteria.
+It must achieve at least a grade C recyclability rating.
+Only grades A and B will be allowed from 2038.
+For plastics used in cosmetic packaging, which is a “contact-sensitive” category, PPWR sets minimum post-consumer recycled (PCR) content thresholds by 2030.
+For example:

-This forces importers to shift to cosmetics‑grade or food‑grade PCR resins and to work with suppliers who can guarantee traceable, safe recycled content.
+This forces importers to shift to cosmetics-grade or food-grade PCR resins.
+They must work with suppliers who can guarantee traceable, safe recycled content.

 Minimisation, Empty Space, and Banned Formats

-• Limiting unused space in secondary packaging, with a general 50% maximum void ratio and potential tighter ratios specifically for cosmetic packs in future acts.
+Limiting unused space in secondary packaging.
+A general 50% maximum void ratio is set, with potential tighter ratios specifically for cosmetic packs in future acts.

-• Reducing unnecessary elements such as double‑walled jars, false bottoms, oversized gift boxes, and purely decorative inserts without functional value.
+Reducing unnecessary elements.
+This includes double-walled jars, false bottoms, oversized gift boxes, and purely decorative inserts without functional value.

-• Restricting some formats, including single‑use hotel cosmetics, which will be phased out in favour of refillable or larger reusable formats.
+Restricting some formats.
+Single-use hotel cosmetics will be phased out in favour of refillable or larger reusable formats.

 Labelling and Information

-PPWR introduces harmonised packaging labels that must indicate material composition, reusability, and, optionally, PCR content.
-Cosmetic packs must use appropriate languages for the country of sale and may rely more on digital information (e.g. QR codes) to reconcile minimisation rules with high information needs on small formats.
+PPWR introduces harmonised packaging labels.
+These must indicate material composition, reusability, and, optionally, PCR content.
+Cosmetic packs must use appropriate languages for the country of sale.
+They may rely more on digital information (e.g., QR codes) to reconcile minimisation rules with high information needs on small formats.

 How Cosmetic Importers and Manufacturers Will Be Affected

-Cosmetics is one of the sectors most affected because it often uses multi‑component, highly decorated packaging and single‑use formats for gifting, minis, and travel.
+Cosmetics is one of the sectors most affected by these changes.
+This is because it often uses multi-component, highly decorated packaging and single-use formats for gifting, minis, and travel.
 The main impacts include:

-• Redesigning bottles, jars, airless packs, and compacts to meet recyclability and PCR thresholds, often simplifying materials and decorations.
+Redesigning bottles, jars, airless packs, and compacts to meet recyclability and PCR thresholds.
+This often involves simplifying materials and decorations.

-• Rethinking gift sets, subscription boxes, and luxury presentations to reduce empty space and non‑functional components.
+Rethinking gift sets, subscription boxes, and luxury presentations.
+The goal is to reduce empty space and non-functional components.

 Supply chains will need to:

-• Implement internal checks so that new packaging projects meet PPWR design, recyclability, and recycled‑content requirements before launch.
+Implement internal checks.
+New packaging projects must meet PPWR design, recyclability, and recycled-content requirements before launch.

 Costs will initially rise due to:

-However, EU‑wide standards also mean that one compliant cosmetic pack design can be used across all EU markets, reducing the need for country‑specific variants.
+However, EU-wide standards also mean that one compliant cosmetic pack design can be used across all EU markets.
+This reduces the need for country-specific variants.

 How Cosmetic Brand Owners Can Prepare Now